aleksaskrbic/HCIProject/README.md

 # HCIProject
-WPF Project designed to show Medical Centar
+WPF Project designed to show bussines of Secretarry one of  Medical Centar.